bitburner-official/bitburner-src/markdown/bitburner.ns.scanbyip.md

 ## NS.scanByIP() method

-Get the list of servers connected to a server.
+Get the list of IPs connected to a server.

 **Signature:**